starkinfra/sdk-python/README.md

 ### Query PixChargebacks

-You can query multiple pix chargebacks according to filters.
+You can query multiple Pix chargebacks according to filters.

 ```python
 import starkinfra